Commonwealth Games 2022: How to Tune Into All the Major Events From Australia

 Where is the next Commonwealth Games?

 As you may have read in the heading, the Commonwealth Games are being held in Birmingham, England.
-This will be the third time England has hosted the games.
+This is the third time England has hosted the Games.

 Events are taking place in 15 venues across the West Midlands region, with seven of them located in the city of Birmingham.
 The opening and closing ceremonies are held at Alexander Stadium.